WHAT IS SONIC FABRIC?

 Years later I learned about the colorful flags often hung at auspicious sites by Tibetan Buddhists.
 Tibetan prayer flags are made of colorful squares of cotton fabric imprinted with the images of mantras, or sacred sounds.
 They are hung outdoors where the breeze blowing through them can "activate" the sounds, sending them out around the world on the wind.

 I immediately recalled the cassette tape tell-tails and sensed a direct relationship between the two.
 I became inspired to create a fabric that had sonic potential literally woven into it.
 I set about collecting and recording tapes of music and sounds that had been influential to me throughout my life (the Beatles, Allen Ginsberg, Miles Davis, Beethoven, Laurie Anderson, ocean surf, crickets, whale sounds, etc), and/or that had mystical or religious significance in a particular tradition (Buddhist and Gregorian chants, the Islamic Call to Prayer, shamanic icaros or medicine songs, etc).
-I imagined John Coletrane interwoven with my high school punk band, and the spiritual musics of cultures that often clash to become symbolically unified with a single sonic fabric.
+I imagined John Coltrane interwoven with my high school punk band, and the spiritual musics of cultures that often clash to become symbolically unified with a single sonic fabric.

 I began by knitting with the tape, resulting in a fabric with a loose and loopy texture.
 A weaver friend offered to try weaving the tape on a loom using warp of cotton thread at the Rhode Island School of Design.
 The result astounded both of us.
 We never expected such a beautiful, tightly-woven, functional material.
 At first I'd intended to make a string of my own sort of nautical/Buddhist-inspired flags from the original samples, but before I could begin working on the project, the fabric had been accepted into a show of artworks made from repurposed materials at Felissimo Design House in New York City.
 For that show in 2003 I constructed my first sonic shaman-superhero dress from the panels of fabric, which I came to realize, were actually audible...the fabric retains it's magnetic properties throughout the weaving process, and when a tape head is dragged along its surface, it emits a garbled, underwater-like sound.